 Reset the Post-History to empty for now; you'll add dates to this header each time you post your GLEP to email@example.com.
 If you posted your GLEP to the list on August 14, 2003 and September 3, 2003, the Post-History header would look like:

 Post-History: 2003-08-14, 2003-09-03

-You must manually add new dates and check them in.
+You must manually add new dates (again, in UTC) and check them in.
 If you don't have check-in privileges, send your changes to the GLEP editors.

 For Standards Track GLEPs, if your feature depends on the acceptance of some other currently in-development GLEP, add a Requires header right after the Type header.
 The value should be the GLEP number of the GLEP yours depends on.
 Don't add this header if your dependent feature is described in a Final GLEP.

 Add a Replaces header if your GLEP obsoletes one or more earlier GLEPs.
 The value of this header is the numbers of the GLEPs that your new GLEP is replacing, separated by commas.
 Only add this header if the older GLEP is in "final" form, i.e. is either Accepted, Final, or Rejected.
 You aren't replacing an older open GLEP if you're submitting a competing idea.

 Now write your Abstract, Rationale, and other content for your GLEP, replacing all of this gobbledygook with your own text.
 Be sure to adhere to the format guidelines below, specifically on the indentation requirements.